jjullimayanne/flutter-exceptions/README.md

 ## The usual mode:

-### Async function that returns a User inside a try and catch bloc, when we had a status code equal to 200 which means its okay about our request we return a User model.
+### Async function that returns a User inside a try and catch bloc, when we had a status code equal to 200 which means it is okay about our request we return a User model.
 Otherwise

 ~~~dart
 class ErrorController {